lbruand/freetle/README.markdown

 But XSLTC does not transform documents of arbitrary size whereas Freetle does.
 Freetle compares well with [STX/Joost](http://joost.sourceforge.net/).

 [Benchmark](http://yquem.inria.fr/~frisch/xstream/bench.html)

+# Getting Started

+See the document Getting Started.

 # Licensing
 Freetle is licensed under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0) (See attached).